Zen Productivity & Time Management for Teachers – it’s a game changer.

 So, next time you have multiple projects to do try this:

 Pick ONE of them, any one, doesn’t matter.
 And set yourself a rough time limit to either complete it or (if it’s a huge project) to apply yourself to it without a break.
 I suggest just 10-15 minutes at first.

 Once you’ve set your target (and note that this is a ‘rough’ target.
 It’s not like those hard and fast rules that motivational gurus scream, just something to loosely aim for) you then simply get on with it.

 The magic comes from noticing what is going on in your mind as you go about this.
 It will come up with all kinds of reasons why you should do something else instead.
 Let it.
 This isn’t a process of fighting with your thoughts – it’s more about simply watching those thoughts and doing your best to let them be.
 By simply noticing them, rather than getting drawn in to them, you can be completely free to continue what you’re doing in a conscious state of awareness.
 Normally we go about most tasks in a largely unconscious, ‘auto-pilot’ state in which it is so easy to be influenced by whims, thoughts and emotions.
 By becoming more aware of what you’re doing, you become the one who is in control of your thoughts, rather than the other way round.

 In this way you’re CHOOSING to live your life on your terms – rather than being thrown this way and that as a victim to your emotions and circumstance.
 It’s incredibly liberating.

 Oh, one more important bit… At the end of your 20-30 minutes have a mini-break.
 Just take a moment to acknowledge what you’ve just achieved – it’s a huige step towards being far more productive.

-Now, If you would like me to explain this in a little more detail, hold your hand while you practice the method AND learn some additional very funky methods to manage your time and increase your efficiency productivity even further…
+Now, If you would like to learn more about this method AND learn some additional very funky methods to manage your time and increase your efficiency productivity even further…

 Please share with teachers who are in need of more free time!